Clinical Development

 Current Status

-Apogenix`partner CANbridge is conducting an ongoing multi-center, randomized, double-blind, placebo-controlled phase II study with 119 patients whose objectives are to evaluate the clinical efficacy and safety of asunercept plus TMZ during and after radiation therapy in newly-diagnosed subjects with glioblastoma who have undergone surgical excision.
-Based on an interim analysis recommendation of the Independent Data Monitoring Committee, CANbridge is continuing the trial.
+Apogenix`partner CANbridge has conducted a multi-center, randomized, double-blind, placebo-controlled phase II study with 119 patients whose objectives were to evaluate the clinical efficacy and safety of asunercept plus TMZ during and after radiation therapy in newly-diagnosed subjects with glioblastoma who have undergone surgical excision.
+Based on an interim analysis recommendation of the Independent Data Monitoring Committee, CANbridge continued the trial.

 A phase II efficacy trial with asunercept to treat patients with recurrent glioblastoma has shown statistically significant improvements in progression-free survival and quality of life as well as a positive trend in overall survival.